Take charge of your health! Getting active, eating right, and keeping a healthy weight are the three key ingredients for a longer and healthier life.

 Making big changes in your life is hard, especially if you are faced with more than one change.
 You can make it easier by taking these steps:

-Step 1 – Weighting Right
+Step 1 – Weighing Right

 Being overweight can keep your body from using sugar properly.
 It can also cause high blood pressure.